Erechtheus/sia/README.md

 * Implement the Annotator [interface](https://github.com/Erechtheus/sia/blob/master/src/main/java/de/dfki/nlp/annotator/Annotator.java)

-Check examples in the corresponding [package](https://github.com/Erechtheus/sia/tree/master/src/main/java/de/dfki/nlp/annotator).
+Consult the examples in the corresponding [package](https://github.com/Erechtheus/sia/tree/master/src/main/java/de/dfki/nlp/annotator) for implementation details.
-For correct message routing, it is necessary to define the input and output channel.
-Input channels can be freely named, but the output channel requires the name "parsed".
+Afterwards, for correct message routing, it is necessary to define the input and output channels.
+Input channels can be freely named, but the output channel requires the name **parsed**.
 For example:

 ```java
 @Transformer(inputChannel = "yourAnnotator", outputChannel = "parsed")
 ```

+This annotation placed on the annotator defines that inout are coming from the yourAnnotator channel and results of the method will be routed by the system to the _parsed_ channel.
+Inernally channels are mapped to queues automatically.

 * Add the your annotator as recipient in [FlowHandler](https://github.com/Erechtheus/sia/blob/master/src/main/java/de/dfki/nlp/flow/FlowHandler.java#L169-L171) and set the [PredictionType](https://github.com/Erechtheus/sia/blob/master/src/main/java/de/dfki/nlp/domain/PredictionType.java) accordingly.